First malaria vaccine to be widely tested

 Sinnis was meeting with other malaria researchers to talk about the latest scientific advances in vaccine development.
 Because of the biological complexity of the malaria parasite, developing a vaccine has been difficult.

 The vaccine, RTS,S, also known as Mosquirix, was created by scientists at GSK in 1987.
-It was developed in a public-private partnership with the PATH Malaria Initiative and with support from the Bill and Melinda Gates Foundation along with local health organizations from seven African countries.
+It was developed in a public-private partnership with the PATH Malaria Vaccine Initiative and with support from the Bill and Melinda Gates Foundation along with local health organizations from seven African countries.
 Among the potential malaria vaccines, it is the furthest along.

 The hope is that the vaccine will protect children from the deadliest form of malaria, known as Plasmodium falciparum.
 The pilot project will test whether the vaccine can work under real-world circumstances.
 It has to be delivered in four doses and given through an intramuscular injection.